Scientific programme | Association of Anaesthetists

 (15:40 - 16:10) Discussion

-*Please note discussion of the above guidelines are dependent on publishing timeframes.
+*Please note discussion of these guidelines are dependent on publishing timeframes.

 (14:40- 14:55) How can we improve the experience for deaf people using the NHS?